hadera6/idl26_finalAssignment_Hadera_and_Kevin/README.md

 ## Overview

-This repository contains the reconstructed and extended machine learning pipeline for the MAI/IDL SS26 Final Assignment.
+This repository contains the reconstructed and extended  pipeline for the MAI/IDL SS26 Final Assignment.
 Starting from a broken codebase, the pipeline was audited, stabilised, benchmarked across four medical imaging datasets, extended with a green initiative (lite models), and a transfer learning framework for scarce-data.

 ---